elasticdog/hyperboriarch/README.md

 For the inventory hosts file, it's easiest to keep it in the same directory as Hyperboriarch so Ansible can find the correct _group_vars_.
-Either set the `ANSIBLE_HOSTS` environment variable to point to your Hyperboriarch directory, or use the `-i <inventory file>` flag on all of your Ansible commands.
+Either set the `ANSIBLE_HOSTS` environment variable to point to its full path, or use the `-i <inventory file>` flag on all of your Ansible commands.

 ### Bootstrapping